 WHAT IS MARKETING?

 Product means goods or services or ‘anything of value,’ which is offered to the market for exchange.
-The concept of a product relates to not only the physical product but also the benefits offered by it from the customer’s viewpoint (for example toothpaste is bought for whitening teeth, strengthening gums, etc).
-The concept of the product also includes the extended product or what is offered to the customers by way of after-sales services handling complaints availability of spare parts etc. these aspects are very important, particularly in the marketing of consumer durable products (like Automobiles, refrigerators, etc.) the important product decisions include deciding about the features, quantity, packaging, labelling and branding of the products.
+The concept of product relates to not only the physical product but also the benefits offered by it from customer’s view point (for example toothpaste is bought for whitening teeth, strengthening gums, etc). the concept of the product also includes the extended product or what is offered to the customers by way of after sales services handling complaints availability of spare parts etc. these aspects are very important, particularly in the marketing of consumer durable products (like Automobiles, refrigerators, etc.) the important product decisions include deciding about the features, quantity, packaging, labelling and branding of the products.

-Price is the number of money customers has to pay to obtain the product.
-In the case of most of the products, the level of price affects the level of their demand.
+Price is the amount of money customers have to pay to obtain the product.
+In case of most of the products, level of price affects the level of their demand.
 The marketers have not only to decide about the objectives of price setting but to analyse the factors determining the price and fix a price for the firm’s products.
 Decisions have also to be taken in respect of discount to the customers, perceive the price to be in line with the value of the products.

-Place or physical distribution include activities that make the firm’s products available to the target customers, providing support to the intermediaries (by way of discounts, promotional campaigns, etc). the intermediaries, in turn, keep an inventory of the firm’s products, demonstrate them to potential buyers, negotiate the price with buyers, close sales and also service the products after the sale.
-The other decision areas are relative to managing inventory storage and warehousing and transportation of goods from the place it is produced to the place it is required by the buyers.
+place or physical distribution include activities that make firm’s products available to the target customers, providing support to the intermediaries (by way of discounts, promotional campaigns, etc). the intermediaries in turn keep inventory of the firm’s products, demonstrate them to potential buyers, negotiate price with buyers, close sales and also service the products after the sale.
+The other decision are as relative to managing inventory storage and warehousing and transportation of goods from the place it is produced to the place it is required by the buyers.

 Promotion of products and services include activities that communicate availability, features, merits, etc. of the products to the target customers and persuade them to buy it.
-Most marketing organisation, undertake various promotional activities and spend a substantial amount of money on the promotion of their goods through using several tools such as advertising, personal selling and sales promotion techniques (like price discounts, free samples, etc.). a large number of decisions are to be taken in each of the are specified above.
-For example, in the respect of advertising, it is important to decide about the message.
+Most marketing organisation, undertake various promotional activities and spend substantial amount amount of money on the promotion of their goods through using number of tools such as advertising, personal selling and sales promotion techniques (like price discounts, free samples, etc.). a large number of decisions are to be taken in each of the are specified above.
+For example, in the respect of advertising it is important to decide about message

-In marketing, the product is a mixture of tangible and intangible attributes, which are capable of being exchanged for a value, with the ability to satisfy customers needs.
-Besides physical objects, we also include services, idea, persons and places in the concept of the product.
-Thus, the product may be defined as anything that can be offered to a market to satisfy a want or need product mix is the combination of all the products offered for exchange by a company.
+In marketing, product is a mixture of tangible and intangible attributes, which are capable of being exchange for a value, with ability to satisfy customers needs.
+Besides physical objects, we also includes services, idea, persons and places in the concept of product.
+Thus, product may be defined as anything that can be offered to a market to satisfy a want or need product mix is the combination of all the products offered for exchange by a company.

-The important product decisions include the features, quality, packaging, labelling and branding of the products.
+The important product decisions include about the features, quality, packaging, labelling and branding of the products.